 How to oil your wood flooring?

-To ensure that there is no pigment lumps in the oil solution make sure the oil is mixed properly.
+- To ensure that there are no pigment lumps in the oil solution, ensure the oil is mixed correctly.

-Once mixed properly leave the oil to rest for a couple of minutes to ensure all air bubbles disappear before use.
+- Once appropriately mixed, leave the oil to rest for a couple of minutes to ensure all air bubbles disappear before use.

-Now the oil is ready, use either a microfiber roller or a natural bristle hard quality brush and start off by spreading the oil on your floor.
-It is important to have a plan of how you are going to leave the room.
+- Now the oil is ready, use either a microfiber roller or a natural bristle hard quality brush and start by spreading the oil on your floor.
+It is essential to have a plan of how you are going to leave the room.

-Start off by oiling the corners and work your way towards the exit.
+- Start by oiling the corners and work your way towards the exit.
 The oil should be spread evenly using a feathering technique to ensure no brush marks are left behind.

-If you want a more polished finish, then you can buff the floor using a buffer to create a very smooth surface, which will further reflect the light.
+- If you want a more polished finish, you can buff the floor using a buffer to create a smooth surface, further reflecting the light.

-You only need to apply 2 coats of oil and after the second coat the floor should be left for a further 12 hours to dry and settle.
+- You only need to apply two coats of oil; after the second coat, the floor should be left for 12 hours to dry and settle.